Guide

 Record the entry as:

-• Debit to Depreciation Expense: Increases your total expenses on the income statement and lowers your taxable income for the period
+• debit to Depreciation Expense: Increases your total expenses on the income statement and lowers your taxable income

-• Credit to Accumulated Depreciation: Increases the contra asset balance, which reduces the net book value of your asset on the balance sheet
+• credit to Accumulated Depreciation: Increases the contra asset balance, reducing the net book value on your balance sheet

-In Canada, claim this deduction by entering the amount from Form T777 on line 22900 of your tax return.
+In Canada, claim this deduction by entering the amount from the Total expenses line (9368) of Form T777 on line 22900 of your tax return.

-This simple entry keeps your records straight without affecting your cash flow, as no actual money is spent.
+This simple entry keeps your records straight while preserving your cash flow, as the expense is non-cash.

 Manage depreciation efficiently with cloud accounting